Cubital Tunnel Syndrome

 In addition to a complete medical history and physical exam, diagnostic tests for cubital tunnel syndrome may include:

 Nerve conduction test.
-A test to find out how fast signals travel down a nerve to find a compression or constriction of the nerve.
+This test measures how fast signals travel down a nerve to find a compression or constriction of the nerve.

 Electromyogram (EMG).
 This test checks nerve and muscle function and may be used to test the forearm muscles controlled by the ulnar nerve.
 If the muscles don't work the way they should, it may be a sign that there is a problem with the ulnar nerve.